couchbaselabs/node-ottoman/README.md

 table.dance();
 ```

-But we haven't actually saved anythign to Couchbase yet.
+But we haven't actually saved anything to Couchbase yet.
 Let's do that:
 ```javascript
 table.save(function(err) {
   if (err) return console.error(err);